Coookei/Nextjs-Template/README.md

 - Tailwind CSS v4 is loaded via `src/app/globals.css`.
 - Fonts are managed with the Next.js `next/font` API in `src/app/layout.tsx`, which exposes CSS custom properties used by Tailwind.
 - The shadcn/ui generator is configured via `components.json`.
 Generated components are located in `src/components/ui` so they can be customised.
+- To remove a component, you can just delete its file from the /ui folder.
+If the component had dependencies (like @radix-ui/react-dialog), you can optionally remove those from your package.json if you’re no longer using them anywhere else.

 ### Adding a new shadcn/ui component